g-pechorin/eccentric/readme.md

 ===================

 This is a "hold my beer" attempt to create an embeddable relational immutable plain-text database.
-I wanted it to replace JSON based spiderwebs ... but I doubt anyone will approve.
+I wanted it to replace JSON based spiderwebs.
 It is built with plain-old Maven.
 For now it's on a DropBox repository `https://dl.dropboxusercontent.com/u/15094498/maven/repository-SNAPSHOT/` Someday ... maybe I'll bother with Central